 Visit www.nicholscapguns.com for more info.

-What's your Nichols worth?
-Take a look at this list of Nichols price guide: sold listings for a value indication.
+What's it worth?
+Take a look at this Nichols price guide: sold listings for a value indication.